weatherspud/dice-notation/README.md

 The code for computing odds is in `dice/odds.py`.

-Probabilities can be exact using `fractions.Fraction` from the Python standard library or approximate using the `float` type.
+Probabilities can be exact using the `fractions.Fraction` type from the Python standard library or approximate using the `float` type.
 This is controlled by setting the `Probability` type and the `probability` constructor in `dice/odds.py`.

 An integer-valued random variable type is needed for storing dice notation odds.
 The following typedefs are used: